 Michael J. Svigel (rhymes with “eagle”) has written or coauthored numerous resources targeting a Christian lay audience.
 As a scholar he regularly presents papers at the Evangelical Theological Society and has published articles in Bibliotheca Sacra, Trinity Journal, and Studia Patristica.
-His book titles include RetroChristianity: Reclaiming the Forgotten Faith, Heroes and Heretics: Solving the Modern Mystery of the Ancient Church, and Heir of the Forgotten Realm, a work of Christian juvenile fantasy.
+His book titles include RetroChristianity: Reclaiming the Forgotten Faith, Heroes and Heretics: Solving the Modern Mystery of the Ancient Church, and he is co-editor of the Exploring Christian Theology series.
 Many of his written works—from scholarly articles to theological humor—can be found online at www.bible.org or www.retrochristianity.com.
 He and his wife, Stephanie, have three children, Sophie, Lucas, and Nathan.

 - ST101 - Introduction to Theology